mbeddr/mps-platform-docs/src/doc/docs/aspects/findusages.md

     [CollectConsumer](http://127.0.0.1:63320/node?ref=6ed54515-acc8-4d1e-a16c-9fd6cfe951ea%2Fjava%3Ajetbrains.mps.util%28MPS.Core%2F%29%2F~CollectConsumer) which adds the results to the provided collection.
 There is also the method `getResults()` to get back the collection.

-!!! warning "Fast usages search is not supported for model."
+!!! warning "Fast usages search is not supported for a model."

     When specifying the scope, make sure to exclude models that don't support fast usages search (e.g. temporary models such as the console model).
     Models are only loaded when they are accessed, so make sure to keep the scope of the find usages call at a minimum.